 Sushi rice has just a few ingredients but a very specific flavor and texture.

-- Short Grain White Rice- There are over 40,000 varieties of rice.
-Sushi, like risotto, is a dish that requires a rice variety with specific characteristics therefore I recommend only using rice that is specifically labeled sushi rice.
+Short Grain White Rice- There are over 40,000 varieties of rice.
+Sushi, like a risotto, is a dish that requires a rice variety with specific characteristics therefore I recommend only using rice that is specifically labeled sushi rice.

 Sometimes called Pearl rice, Glutinous rice, or Japanese rice.
-Short-grained rice contains a high percentage of starch when compared to other varieties, and this is why the grains are perfectly sticky
+Short-grained rice contains a high percentage of starch when compared to other varieties, and this is why the grains are perfectly sticky.

 The rice vinegar adds a very slightly sour flavor that is part of authentic Japanese cooking, the sugar adds sweetness to balance out the sour.